magma-labs/BrightCoders/topics/ruby-on-rails.md

 *Rails is a web application development framework written in the Ruby programming language.
 It is designed to make programming web applications easier by making assumptions about what every developer needs to get started.
 It allows you to write less code while accomplishing more than many other languages and frameworks.
 Experienced Rails developers also report that it makes web application development more fun.* [Definition taken from Ruby on Rails web page.](http://guides.rubyonrails.org/getting_started.html)

-To becoma a Ruby on Rails programed you will study the following resources which have been carfully selectged and organised.
+To becoma a Ruby on Rails programed you will study the following resources which have been carfully selected and organised.

 ## Readings & Tutorials